 There are a ton of possibilities once you understand how to bake air fryer cookies.
-Perfectly moist and soft every time, it’s great when you just want to make a few at a time. (affiliate links present)
+Perfectly moist and soft every time, it’s great when you just want to make a few at a time.
+Just one of many air fryer recipes for beginners on our site. (affiliate links present, originally published 8/20)

 - Brown sugar